 - Drain the entire machine and then refill with water

-- Mix in 8 oz. of the liquid cleaner solution with the fresh water
+- Mix in eight ounces of the liquid cleaner solution with the fresh water

 - Let the liquid cleaner sit in the water for roughly half an hour, adding another dose of cleaner if required